accoffin12/-streaming-05-smart-smoker/README.md

                         ''')
 ```
 ## 8b.
 Main Function
-A majority of the base code remains when examining this portion of the Consumer.
-The logic to establish the connection is the same with the exception of the following:
+Most of the base code remains when examining this portion of the Consumer.
+The logic to establish the connection is the same except the following:

 ```
-# Used to delete the queue once the message is recieved.
+# Used to delete the queue once the message is received.
 channel.queue_delete(queue=qn)

 # and do not auto-acknowledge the message (let the callback handle it)
         channel.basic_consume( queue=qn, on_message_callback=callback, auto_ack=False)
 ```
-Auto_ack was set to False in order to prevent the queue from acknowleging the message and deleting it before the message was processed.
-By adding this line it ensure the message is handled correctly.
+Auto_ack was set to False to prevent the queue from acknowledging the message, and deleting it before it was processed.
+By adding this line it ensures the message is handled correctly.

 The smoker Consumer when run with the Producer should produce the following results:
 ![Test2SmokerConsumerBiggerAlert.PNG](Screenshots/Test2SmokerConsumerBiggerAlert.PNG)

 # 9. Running Producer/Consumer
-Executing this grouping of Producer and 3 Consumers requries a series of steps.
-Follow each of these carefully.
+Executing this grouping of Producers and 3 Consumers requires a series of steps, follow each of these carefully.
 When utilizing multiple consumers always activate the Consumers first.
-That way when the Producer is run we can see if the queues are being emptied by the Consumers or if there is an issue.
+By doing this method, we can see if the queues are being emptied by the Consumers properly.

-It is possible to run each of the consumers individually, there are screenshots within the Screen Shots folder documenting their successful run during developement.
-However in this case, we want to utilize all 3 consumers with the Producer.
+It is possible to run each of the consumers individually, there are screenshots within the Screen Shots folder documenting their successful run during development.
+However, in this case, we want to utilize all 3 consumers with the Producer.
 **Before Running Producer and Consumers, make sure RabbitMQ is running, it will not work if it isn't.**

 1. Open 3 Anaconda Prompt Terminals
-2. In each of these three terminals set the file path to where the repo sits.
+2. In each terminal set the file path to where the repo sits.
 Use the following structure to access this folder path.

 ```
 cd Documents\folder_where_repo_is
-# Comand to reach folder in my terminal:
+# Comand to reach the folder in my terminal:
  cd Documents\ACoffinCSIS44671\-streaming-05-smart-smoker
 ```
 3. Activate the created RabbitEnv within each terminal.